codeforkansascity/TrashTrackerSMSApp/readme.md

 ## Installation

 To import our Twilio Studio flow, go to your Twilio studio and create a new flow.
 Select **Import from JSON** from the list of templates.
-In the next window, you can paste the Flow JSON from twilio.json in this repository.
+In the next window, you can paste the Flow JSON from [twilio.json](./twilio.json).

 Next, click on the Trigger Widget on the top and copy your webhook url from the Inspector Panel on the right hand.
 It should look like this: